Homemade crackers are extremely easy to make and the possible variations are endless.

 5. Play around with different flavors.
 Even a simple dash of sea salt can make for a delicious cracker.

-1/3 cup extra virgin olive oil plus extra to lightly coat formed dough
+- 1/3 cup olive oil, plus extra to lightly coat

-Bake until golden-brown and crispy, but not burnt.
+- Bake for 12-15 minutes, until golden-brown and crispy, but not burnt.
 Allow to cool before eating.